How Relationships Change With Spiritual Growth: Owning Our Spiritual Nature

 The clarity regained through spiritual growth promotes a need for clarity in our everyday lives.
 And that clarity includes disengaging ourselves from relationships that we discover are truly toxic to us.
 It also includes some relationships disengaging themselves from us because we're "different" now.
 We aren't the people they thought we were, or "used to know."

-We may very well become "different" through this evolution, by virtue of our changed perspectives, choices and actions.
-And those differences reinforce the need for change in our lives - relationships included.
-Of course, we likely prefer that we initiate the change or break-ups.
+We may very well become "different" through this evolution, by virtue of our changed perspectives, choices, and actions.
+And those differences underscore the need for change in our lives, including our relationships.
+Of course, we likely prefer initiating the change or break-ups ourselves.

 When "they" initiate the change or break-up...